 Carter started his career in marketing management at PepsiCo, working for the company's international food service division.
 He then moved to the Frito-Lay division, where he worked on developing Tostitos Scoops! and developed and launched the Tostitos salsas and dips product line.
 Upon leaving PepsiCo, Carter joined Electronic Arts, where he served as vice president of product marketing and marketing communications, launching products in the EA Sports franchise as well as The Sims.
 He left Electronic Arts to become the founding chief marketing officer of Blue Nile, which became the leading seller of diamonds and fine jewelry on the internet.
 Carter later went to Walmart, where he became the CEO of Walmart.com, leading the division to become the third-highest volume retailer behind Amazon and eBay.

 In 2011, Carter joined the faculty of Northwestern University's Kellogg School of Management, where he teaches entrepreneurship and leadership.
-Carter has received the Impact Award from his students six times, the Sidney J. Levy award for teaching excellence in 2018 and 2020, and has been nominated for Professor of the Year six times.
-Carter was awarded an endowed chair in 2019, becoming the Michael S. and Mary Sue Shannon Professor of Entrepreneurship.
+Carter has received the Impact Award from his students six times, the Sidney J. Levy award for teaching excellence in 2018, 2020 and 2023, and has been nominated for Professor of the Year six times.
+In 2019, Carter was awarded an endowed chair, becoming the Michael S. and Mary Sue Shannon Clinical Professor of Entrepreneurship.

 Discuss the latest academic research, practitioner insights and best practices in the area of diversity and inclusion with a select group of cross-sector peers.